Global shared experience with this novel virus, can be summarized as:

-‘Everybody was at risk, no one was spared unless they isolated and kept their social contacts to a minimum, and even then this virus found its way into almost anywhere there were people, and besides what it cost in lives and well-being, there was and remains far-reaching economic and societal damage which may never be fully understood or measured’
+‘Everybody was at risk, no one was spared unless they were able to isolate and keep their social contacts to a minimum, and even then this virus found its way into almost anywhere there were people.
+Besides what it cost in lives, livelihoods, and well-being, there was and remains far-reaching economic and societal damage which may never be fully measured or compensated.’

-For some, there may never be any way to fully compensate for the losses they have been endured.
 Bottom line?
-Nobody wants to go through anything like this any time soon and the means of personal protection and effective social distancing now have a value, almost beyond measure.
+Nobody wants to go through anything like this again and the means of personal protection and effective social distancing now have a greater value, almost beyond measure.

 PERSONAL VIRUS PROTECTION

-There are other defences.
-Probably the most under-rated one is firstly: washing your hands in soap and water frequently (soap lyses the soft protein shell of viruses and they basically ‘fall apart’ and cease functioning); and secondly when soap and water aren’t readily available – alcohol-based hand sanitizers can destroy viruses if they are properly formulated and used.
+Hand sanitizers are convenient, and work well, but there are other defences.
+Probably the most under-rated one is: washing your hands in soap and water for at least 20 seconds (soap lyses the soft protein shell of viruses and they basically ‘fall apart’ and become inactive and non-infectious).
 We’re used to seeing hand sanitizers in hospitals, but now it seems one can’t practice medicine or dentistry without hand sanitizers stationed at key points in clinical areas.
 Hand sanitizers have also spread to public buildings, restaurants, show rooms, or any other facility where people gather.
 This trend may wane over time with better virus infection treatments, and vaccines; but virus protection measures are likely to be with us for the foreseeable future.
-The truth is that not all viruses are deadly or cause illnesses, the ‘science’ on viruses is that as long as there is life on this planet, viruses will remain an essential catalyst and medium for the very processes of life.
-In fact, if viruses ceased to exist, then so would we.